arianauwaibi/Read_Mapping/Nautilus_Workflow.md

 kubectl get pods
 ```

-Oncce the pod is create it should say Running
+Once the pod is create it should say Running

 Then input
 ```